Mid-Term Sustainability Targets as part of 2024 Mid-Term Management Plan

 Occupational Health and Safety

-As for the number of occupational injuries, we have set a target of zero serious occupational injuries (occupational injuries resulting in four or more days of absence from work), but in fiscal 2022, these accidents occurred in each business field.
-Especially at new construction sites in Japan, heat stroke and injuries involving crashes and falls increased, resulting in 19 cases of serious work-related injuries lasting four days or longer.
-In addition, 14 injuries occurred at overseas manufacturing plants, including that occurred by the fall from a forklift.
+As for the number of occupational injuries, we have set a target of zero serious occupational injuries (occupational injuries resulting in four or more days of absence from work), but in fiscal 2023, these accidents occurred in each business field.
+Especially at detached house construction sites in Japan, heat stroke and injuries involving crashes and falls increased, resulting in 18 cases of serious work-related injuries lasting four days or more days.
+However, this was one less than in fiscal 2022.
+The number of cases of heat stroke fell significantly from 16 in fiscal 2022 to four thanks to our countermeasures to raise awareness among on-site workers, such as showing heat stroke prevention awareness videos and using items to prevent heat stroke.
+The number of crashes and falls decreased by seven, but there was a fatal accident from a fall during the assembly of scaffolding prior to the start of work.
+As a countermeasure, we are providing fall prevention courses for contractors who carry out construction work that requires scaffolding, conducting foreman education for site supervisors, and showing orientation videos for all on-site personnel.

-In fiscal 2022, the Quality Control and Worker Safety Management Department organized the ISO45001 internal auditor training courses, and 50 employees (36 in the internal auditor qualification course and 14 in the standard explanation course) attended the courses.
-In addition, a new system for evaluating and awarding safety and health activities was established to raise safety awareness.
+In fiscal 2023, the Quality Control and Worker Safety Management Department organized the ISO45001 internal auditor training courses, and 71 employees (66 in the internal auditor qualification course and 5 in the standard explanation course) attended the courses.
+In addition, we worked to raise safety awareness by evaluating and awarding safety and health activities, among other measures.
 In the event of a serious occupational injury, we will pursue the cause of the injury, prevent its recurrence, and conduct internal auditing to keep these initiatives in check.
 We will continue to strengthen our efforts to achieve zero occupational injury throughout the Sumitomo Forestry Group by implementing Group-wide management of occupational injury cases, strengthening safety education in each division and affiliate, and providing support horizontally.

 Results